JeremyFunk/debug-my-code/README.md

 This defines a [glob](https://code.visualstudio.com/docs/editor/codebasics#_advanced-search-options), that matches files that will be ignored.
 This has a high performance penalty in bigger repositories, [making the initial boot time significantly longer (in one of my projects from ~5s to over a 60s)](https://github.com/microsoft/vscode-js-debug/issues/1179).
 For every exception the glob pattern has to be matched, meaning that exception handling can't just be skipped by the debugger.
 [If you have a smaller number of dependencies, you might want to give it a try](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_additional-configuration).

 There are also edge cases where this simply does not work.
-Glob patterns also have some opaque limitations, that are very hard to figure out.
+Glob patterns also have some opaque limitations, that are sometimes hard to figure out.
+I spent a lot of time trying to configure skipFiles to my needs, but it would keep jumping into files that are covered by the pattern.

 ## Conditional Exception Breakpoints